kate-bagenzo/strawberry-starter/src/posts/example_posts/faq.md

 Some answers for miscellaneous issues or concerns:

 ## The dev server is acting strangely / not showing updates!
 Are you on Windows?
-The 11ty dev server has some bugs - Strawberry Starter comes with a patch for a big one (thanks [Sean](https://seans.site/)!), but things can still look weird sometimes.
+The 11ty dev server isn't perfect - things can look weird sometimes.
 Regardless of operating system - if you notice anything odd, my advice is to stop the dev server, and then start it again.
-If that doesn't fix anything, try manually deleting `_site`, and doing a hard refresh of the page with CTRL+SHIFT+R.
+If that doesn't fix anything, try manually deleting `_site`, rerunning `npm run dev`, and doing a hard refresh of the page with CTRL+SHIFT+R.

 ## How can I change the date format?
 Go into `eleventy.config.js` and you'll find two filters, `lastUpdate` and `dateFormat`.
 The former controls the last modified indicator at the bottom of your blog, and the latter controls the date that appears next to posts.
 If you're familiar with JavaScript, you can edit the return value yourself, but if not, there are some presets you can switch to.
 For example - if you wanted the post dates to appear in month/day/year format, just change `return DMY;` to `return MDY;`.